 Sometimes, people with gout have no early signs that a gout flare is about to start.
 They may wake up in the middle of the night with a very painful joint.

-When the gout flare starts, most people have redness, swelling, and severe pain usually in one joint.
-The most common place for gout is the big toe, but it can occur in other joints such as the elbow, knee, wrist, ankle, and instep.
+When the gout flare starts, most people have redness, swelling, and severe pain, usually in one joint.
+The most common place for gout is the base of the big toe, but it can occur in other joints such as the elbow, knee, wrist, ankle, and instep.

 The pain is often so strong that it hurts to have anything touch the joint at all.
 Many people with gout say that just the feel of the bed sheet touching the inflamed joint is very painful.